dbaamrmassoud/IExtendFramework/Readme.txt

 X   AdvancedMathProcessor                    An advanced math formula solver X TypeExtensions                             Type extensions for very many types Enums
-X EnumHelper                                 Helps with the slow built-in enum methods EnumStringAttribute                        An attribute for specifying a way to get enum to readable string EnumToStringExtension                      Actually in TypeExtensions.cs...
+X   EnumHelper                               Helps with the slow built-in enum methods X   EnumStringAttribute                      An attribute for specifying a way to get enum to readable string X   EnumToStringExtension                    Actually in TypeExtensions.cs...

-LICENSE INFO:
+X  AdvancedString                            A much faster, mutable version of System.String, with no managed code, and more built-in functions
+  Events
+    CommonEventHandler                       Can listen to all types of events of all types of objects Xml
+    Sgml                                     (namespace) contains stuff for parsing Xml/Html using XmlReader Html                                     (namespace) contains stuff for parsing and creating Html documents LICENSE INFO:
 CPOL (CodeProject Open License): AdvancedForm (gTitleBar), AdvancedLabel (gLabel), AdvancedTrackBar (gTrackBar) Copyright (C) 2009
 CPOL (CodeProject Open License): ChromeProgressBar Copyright (C) 2011